 - Move your valuables to an upper floor, as well as any items that can be removed from the basement or ground floor.

 - Block sewers in the basement to avoid backflow, in the absence of an anti-backflow valve (device that prevents the sewage from an overloaded main sewer line from backing up into the basement).

 - Plug the floor drain in the basement to reduce the amount of water that may come up through the drainpipe.

-- Place bags of sand and membranes (PDF, 83 kB; in French only) in front of each entrance and opening (doors, garage and coping) if the municipality advises you to do so.
+- Place bags of sand and membranes (PDF, 70 kB) in front of each entrance and opening (doors, garage and coping) if the municipality advises you to do so.

 - Secure all bulky objects outdoors that could be carried away by the water, posing a threat to others.